BLUE HORIZON 1261

 A few overhead security lamps glowed faintly, but there was no movement that he could see.
 The raccoon watched patiently for several moments before he put the scope away and slid the goggles back over his eyes.
 He opened the door to a small squeak and stopped immediately.
 He pulled out a small canister from a chest pocket and then sprayed a fine mist over both hinges.
 The door opened soundlessly then, and the burglars crept out into the warehouse.
 They were near the center of the building, the stairs having exited from a column that also housed restrooms and two small cubicle offices.

 The column was surrounded by a large open space where freight trucks loaded and unloaded material along a wide aisle that lead to large doors, with numerous narrow rows bordering two sides.
 One such truck occupied the aisle, its engine quiet.
-Surrounding them were several wooden storage pallets with a variety of items upon them in grey plastic tubs.
+Surrounding them were several storage pallets with a variety of items upon them in gray tubs.

 Now that they were inside and had a location to look for, neither of them knew where to start looking; the warehouse rows were not clearly labeled.
 They would be unable to stay in contact if they split up, so they remained together and began checking bin rows one at a time.
 The raccoon was delighted with some of the things he found, and a couple of his larger pockets were soon a little heavier than they had been prior to their visit.